The United Nations Sustainable Development Goals (SDGs)

 Together for Sustainability (TfS)

-- In 2011, the chemical industry founded the TfS initiative, of which Evonik is one of the six founding members.
-The aim of TfS is to jointly develop and implement a global assessment and audit programme for the responsible procurement of goods and services.
-The standardization of global standards in the supply chain creates transparency and makes it easier for suppliers and customers to reliably assess and assess sustainability performance.
+In 2011, the chemical industry founded the TfS initiative, of which Evonik is one of the six founding members.
+As of July 2025, TfS encompasses 57 international chemical companies and pursues the goal of implementing a global assessment and audit program for the responsible procurement of goods and services.

 - Reduction of specific freshwater abstraction by 3 percent in relation to production volume in the period 2021 – 2030.